Access a huge variety of world-class coaching programs at an affordable price.

-Maybe don’t plaster their photo all around the office, but a quick email or Slack message to the group showing how a team member produced great results can give them a real boost in confidence that can last for days.
+Maybe don’t plaster their photo all around the office, but a quick email or Slack message to the group showing how a team member produced great results through hard work can give them a real boost in confidence that can last for days.

 It’s no easy task, shaping organizational culture - but it’s one of the most important things you can do.
 And it starts at the top.

 Whether it’s through official policy, informal conversation, or behavioural example-setting, positive culture can be shaped intentionally over the long term.
 And assembling a team within a trust-positive culture will be so much easier than trying to develop a trusting team in a toxic, fear-based, or secretive work environment.